jobrouter/typo3-connector/Documentation/Introduction/Index.rst

 - :ref:`Connect JobData tables with TYPO3 <ext_jobrouter_data:introduction>`
 - :ref:`Connect JobRouter® processes with TYPO3 <ext_jobrouter_process:introduction>`

-This extension uses the `JobRouter Client`_ library.
+This extension uses the `JobRouter REST Client`_ library.

 .. note::
    If you find a bug or want to propose a feature, please use the